tracysonyah/LOvers-que/README.md

 + User input(1)
   ```
-  Makes use of the 'read' command to capture user's details for both the love-themed experience and the matchmaking section
+  Makes use of the 'read' command to capture user's details for diaplaying potential matches later.
   ```

 + User input(2)